"Deadpool" Devil's Food Cake

 - Fold in the powdered sugar

 - It'll be lumpy and weird, don't panic.
 Put vegetable oil on your counter and hands.
-USE a TON, there will never be too much.
+Be sure to use a ton; there will never be too much.
 Begin kneading the fondant, adding powdered sugar when needed.
 If will smooth out and you'll know it's ready when you can stretch it without it breaking.
 I set a timer for 6 minutes and it was about ready by then.
 If it's too dry you can add water, do a little bit at a time to get it to the right consistency.

 - Preheat oven to 325°F. Let that oven preheat all the way.